Ideal ballooning solver#

 import numpy as np

-from pyrokinetics import Pyro
+from pyrokinetics import Pyro, template_dir

 from pyrokinetics.diagnostics import Diagnostics